Tonivalle/DTC-DE-Course/docs/week_1/3-docker.md

 ![docker-hello](./images/docker-hello.png)

+!!! tip
-> **_NOTE:_** If you get "`Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
+    If you get "`Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
 Is the docker daemon running?.`" as an error, you need to start the daemon, on mac it is done by running the docker app.

 If we run the command shown in the `hello-world` image:
 ```properties